GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     Enables Cloud Storage direct uploads.

-*   `fs.gs.outputstream.sync.min.interval.ms` (default: `0`)
+*   `fs.gs.outputstream.sync.min.interval` (default: `0`)

-    Output stream configuration that controls the minimum interval (milliseconds) between consecutive syncs.
+    Output stream configuration that controls the minimum interval between consecutive syncs.
 This allows to avoid getting rate-limited by Google Cloud Storage.
 Default is `0` - no wait between syncs.
 Note that `hflush()` will be no-op if called more frequently than minimum sync interval and `hsync()` will block until an end of a min sync interval.

 ### HTTP transport configuration